About Us

 In order to accomplish this mission, we want to create an environment where we, the students:

 From the outset, students know that to be a member of our team requires dedication and commitment both to the team and to their classwork.
 We are told that the six week build season will be intense.
 Students can only remain active on the team if they keep their grades up and their meeting attendance and participation high.
 During the build season, meetings run three hours, four nights a week, and six hours on weekends.
-Study sessions are held after school to help us keep up with our work.
-The number of days a student is required to attend varies with their current grades.
+The number of days a student is required to attend varies.
 Our coach has set minimum standards for team participation and travel.
-Our study hall uses these standards to assure our student's grades do not suffer.

 With such outstanding support from our corresponding community, each year the team has continued towards our goal of being a premier FIRST team.